patelvraj18/patelvraj18/README.md

 Welcome to my GitHub!
 I am passionate about creating full-stack development with stunning front-end visuals and useful back-end architecture!

-- 📅 I am currently working on an ai study tool that uses active learning to help students learn faster
+- 📅 I am currently working on an AI study tool that uses active learning to help students learn faster.
 - 📈 I am learning about Artificial Intelligence and Machine Learning right now.
 - 📩 You can reach me at vrajpatel6147@gmail.com!